DoctorKhan/The-Human-Experiment-Book/output/final/The_Human_Experiment_Complete_Book.md

 The flood wasn't just biological—it was cultural.
 This is when we see the systematic burial of the megalithic sites, the erasure of pre-flood knowledge, and the establishment of new civilizations with carefully controlled mythologies.

-The flood marked the end of the Age of legends and the beginning of something new—a more controlled, more manageable human population running on the emergency protocols that had been activated after the crash.
+The flood marked the end of the Age of legends and the beginning of something new—a more controlled, more manageable human population, now fully severed from the memory of the **Tree of Life** and running on the new software of the Rulers' extractive Engine.

 ---